 For most children, online dating websites are a subject of curiosity; although they’re not looking for a relationship, they’re still naturally intrigued by the entire process.

-Unfortunately, there are some unscrupulous individuals who are well aware of this propensity, and who will actively seek out children and teenagers who have registered their own profile.
+Unfortunately, there are some unscrupulous individuals who are well aware of this propensity, and who will actively seek out children and teenagers who have registered their own profiles.
 The possible outcomes of these online introductions send a shudder down the spine of any parent so, to be safe, block every dating website and app to ensure your child cannot access them.

-The purpose of cam sites is a little different to standard explicit websites; rather than hosting content directly, the sites allow people to pay to watch a private show.
+The purpose of cam sites is a little different from standard explicit websites; rather than hosting content directly, the sites allow people to pay to watch a private show.
 Given that children cannot make such a payment, it may seem that cam sites are not particularly troubling, but this isn’t the case.
 The vast majority of cam sites feature “previews” or live streams, all of which are highly inappropriate viewing and can be accessed without any payment whatsoever.
 As a result, block all the major cam websites to ensure your children cannot access this inappropriate content.

 Chat sites may seem innocuous, but the vast majority of chat sites do not provide chatting facilities for people who already know one another.
 Instead, they are sites that allow users to talk with strangers – which is, obviously, rather concerning for parents.
 As a result, chat sites should also be on your list of websites to block, as you have no control over who your child may find themselves interacting with.